 La Bella Puglia

-Begin your bicycling adventure at the UNESCO World Heritage Site and Baroque capital of the Salento area in Lecce.
-From here we’ll travel south and discover the famous wine region of the “Salice Salentino.”
-Enjoy quiet roads dotted with fig trees and blooming cacti as we pedal toward the sea and encounter the coastal town of Savelletri.
-In Alberobello, you’ll be captivated by the unique clusters of fantastic conical dwellings called trulli, as you ride through a landscape surrounded by giant gnarled olive trees.
-Sample local favorites like homemade orecchiette and grilled calamari pulled fresh from the sea.
+Recently named one of the “20 Places to See Now” by National Geographic Traveler, this bike tour takes you through the heart of fascinating Puglia in Italy’s southern region, with its landscapes steeped in Greek, Norman, and Arab history.
+We begin our bicycling adventure at the UNESCO World Heritage Site and Baroque capital of the Salento area, Lecce.
+We continue traveling south on quiet roads dotted with fig trees and blooming cacti to the famous region of the “Salice Salentino” wine.
+We’ll explore the rustic coastal town of Savelletri, and in Alberobello, the unique clusters of fantastic conical dwellings called trulli, as we ride through a landscape dominated by ancient gnarled olive trees.
+Along the way we’ll be fortified by outstanding local specialties like homemade orecchiette, and grilled calamari pulled fresh from the sea.

 - Two night stay and a walking tour of Matera, “the city of stone”